XenGi/teensy.pretty/README.md

 pins.
 Pins 2, 3, 31, 32 & 34 are not castellated and will require careful soldering
 and probably a wire to ensure a reliable connection.

-- There are two footprints for Teensy 3.0/3.1/3.2: one that includes the through-hole connections on Teensy and one that adds all of the SMT connections on the bottom of the Teensy.
+- There are two footprints for Teensy 3.0/3.1/3.2 and 3.5/3.6: one that includes the through-hole connections on Teensy and one that adds all of the SMT connections on the bottom of the Teensy.

 For symbols look here: https://github.com/XenGi/teensy_library